ThatGuyAstral/Ash/README.md

 A high level variant of Assembly Language, that can compile to real binary!

-Ash is made in C# using .NET 8.0 with Native AOT
+Ash's Assembler is made in C# using .NET 8.0 with Native AOT

 Ash is also COSMOS Friendly (using a custom binary format).